 Repartition a hard drive on the server

-When an unformatted internal hard disk drive is detected on the Windows Server Essentials server, a health alert is raised that contains a link to the Add a New Hard Drive wizard.
-The Add a New Hard Drive wizard walks you through the various options for formatting the hard drive.
-When the wizard is finished, one or more, depending on the size of the drive, logical hard drives formatted will be created on the hard drive and formatted as NTFS.
+When an unformatted internal hard disk is detected on the Windows Home Server 2011, a health alert is raised that contains a link to the Add a New Hard Disk wizard.
+The Add a New Hard Disk wizard walks you through the formatting of the hard disk.
+When the wizard is finished, one or more, depending on the size of the disk, logical hard drives formatted will be created on the hard disk and formatted as NTFS.
+If the size of the hard disk is less than 2TB, only one logical drive is created.
+If it is larger than 2TB, multiple logical drives are created.
+The logical hard drive size is kept under 2TB to ensure that the server can be backed up using the Server Backup feature.

-On the Start screen, click Administrative Tools, and then double-click Computer Management.
+On the server, click Start, click Administrative Tools, and then click Server Manager.

-In Computer Management, click Storage, and then double-click Disk Management.
+In Server Manager, click Storage, and then click Disk Management.

-Right-click the drive that you want to repartition, click Delete Volume, and then click Yes.
+Right-click the large drive, click Delete Volume, and then click Yes.

 Note Repeat this step for each partition on the hard disk drive.